puterboy/HAOS-kiosk/README.md

 See luakit documentation for available commands.\
 In general, you want to stay in `passthrough` mode.

+**NOTE:** Should support any standard mouse, touchscreen, keypad and touchpad so long as their /dev/input/eventN number is less than 25.

 ## Configuration Options

 ### HA Username [required]